 If you have a baby or young child with gastro, it’s a good idea to have them checked by a doctor for dehydration.
 You can get rehydration fluids from a pharmacy.
 These are the best fluids to use in cases of gastro, especially for children.

-If you can’t get any, or your child refuses to drink them, giving them diluted fruit juice (one part juice to four parts of water) is reasonable.
-Avoid milk and other dairy products.
+If you can’t get any, or your child refuses to drink it, giving diluted fruit juice (one part juice to four parts of water) is reasonable.
+You could try a cube of ice or an iceblock if your child won’t drink.
+Avoid milk and other dairy products and do not give juice, sodas, sports drinks or other soft drinks as the sugar may make the diarrhoea worse.
+It is fine to eat once you feel like it.

 It's fine to eat once you feel like it.

 Babies can continue milk feeds throughout the illness, with rehydration fluid between feeds.
-Medication for nausea can be useful; however, it may not be safe for kids.
+Medication for nausea or diarrhea can be useful for adults, but may not be safe for kids.
 Antibiotics are rarely helpful.

 If you are very sick with gastro, you may need to go to hospital where you may be put on a drip.